 Skip to main content

-Collabase supports multiple authentication methods so users can sign in with their existing corporate credentials.
-You configure identity providers under Settings → Identity Providers.
-Supported provider types:
+Collabase supports single sign-on (SSO) so users can log in with the accounts they already have.
+Configure identity providers under Admin → Identity Providers.

 OAuth 2.0